Town of Edgewood

-Patrons in good standing with a valid Edgewood Community Library card can fill out an ILL Request Form per title at the circulation desk.
+Members in good standing, with a valid Edgewood Community Library card can fill out an ILL Request Form per title at the circulation desk.

-The Librarian will then request the title/s from the New Mexico State Library to be sent, by mail, to the Edgewood Community Library for pick up by the requesting patron.
+The Librarian will then request the title/s from the New Mexico State Library to be sent, by mail, to the Edgewood Community Library for pick up by the requesting member.

-Once the material/s has arrived, the patron will then be notified by the Librarian.
+Once the material/s has arrived, the member will then be notified by the Librarian.

 - Please allow 2-3 weeks for processing.